52nd International Vocal Competition 's-Hertogenbosch 2018 - Opera | Oratorio

-Music from operettas and Zarzuelas, even when composed after 1920 (like for instance by Lehar), does NOT count towards Style III compositions.
+Music from operettas and Zarzuelas, even when composed after 1920 (like for instance by Lehar) do NOT count towards style period III compositions.
 They will count as style II compositions.
-Please see the annex at the end of the Rules and Regulations with further suggestions for music from Style Period III.
+Please see the annex at the end of the rules and regulations with further suggestions for music from style period III.

 If the participant wants to compete for the WAGNER PRIZE he/she has to include one Wagner aria in the 10 pieces mentioned above plus one extra aria for the Wagner audition during the first round.
 The two Wagner arias / fragments must be at least 4 minutes long and from a different opera or from a different character in the opera (e.g.: not 2 times a Wolfram aria).

-Candidates who are selected for the Competition must clearly state their complete repertoire list and programmes for the First Round and Semi-finals, including name composer (with year of birth and year of death, if applicable), title, publisher, and performance time of each work.
+Candidates who are selected for the Competition must clearly state their complete repertoire list and programmes for the first round and semi-finals, including name of composer (with year of birth and year of death, if applicable), title, publisher, and performance time of each work.

 Candidates who are selected after the preliminary rounds will receive the music of the 52nd IVC compulsory vocal work Oh, che tranquillo mar by Sylvia Maessen in PDF form the 1st of June 2018.
 Please note that this work does not count for style period III.